How Commodity Inflation Reaches Broader Prices

 How commodity inflation reaches broader prices

 Commodity inflation works through pass-through rather than through a single mechanical link.
-A rise in oil, natural gas, industrial metals, or agricultural goods matters when it changes the cost base for firms further down the chain.
+A rise in oil shock, natural gas, industrial metals, or agricultural goods matters when it changes the cost base for firms further down the chain.
 Some of that pressure reaches final consumer prices quickly, while some remains concentrated upstream or gets absorbed through margins, inventories, or substitution.

 Why pass-through is uneven